Marcia Tucker: Private life

-Ms. Tucker acquired her surname Tucker in an early marriage.
+Ms. Tucker acquired her surname in an early marriage.
 Survivors included her husband, Dean McNeil; and their daughter, Ruby.
 Marcia Tucker performed as a stand up comedian, under the pseudonym "Mabel McNeil" as "Miss Mannerist".

 In 1979 she founded the a cappella vocal ensemble, The Art Mob, in order to, as she said, sing in a group that couldn't throw her out.
 The Art Mob performs "outdated and unfashionable songs that we find by pawing through musty hymnals, tattered choral books and boxes of disintegrating sheet music."
 Its repertoire includes Victorian parlor songs, shape-note hymns, Tin Pan Alley hits and misses, radio gospel, and jazz.
 The Art Mob celebrated its 40th anniversary in 2019.